Events that Affect Participation

 If You Turn Age 65

 When you turn age 65, you have full access to the funds in your BU Retirement Plan.
-You may transfer or withdrawal funds without penalty.
+You may transfer or withdraw funds without penalty.

 If You Become Totally Disabled

-If you should become totally disabled, you will be eligible for a waiver of your required contributions to this plan.
-Your disability insurance, in effect, pays your required contributions and the University’s contributions.
-The contribution will continue to be made for you for the duration of the disability if you qualify for Social Security Disability Income (SSDI).
-If you do not qualify for SSDI, the contribution will continue for the first five years of your disability.
+If you should become totally disabled, you will continue to receive the University Core Contribution in effect at the time you become disabled.
+Your disability benefits, in effect, include the University’s Core Contributions.
+The contribution will continue to be made for you for as long as you continue to receive disability benefits under the University’s Long Term Disability Plan if you qualify for Social Security Disability Income (SSDI).
+If you do not qualify for SSDI, the contributions will continue for the first five years you receive benefits under the Boston University Long Term Disability Plan or when your disability benefits under the Boston University Long Term Disability Plan end, whichever is sooner.

 The University pays the entire cost of this protection for you.